-- 1.1 The objectives of APES 330 Insolvency Services are: - to mandate Independence requirements for Members in Public Practice who are responsible for Appointments; - to mandate that Members in Public Practice provide creditors with a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) and to specify the minimum requirements of the DIRRI; - to specify requirements for a Member in Public Practice who intends to replace another practitioner who has commenced an Appointment; - to specify requirements for a Member in Public Practice to disclose relevant information about Professional Fees and Expenses to the director(s) of the insolvent Entity or to the Insolvent Debtor prior to an Appointment; and - to specify the quality control and documentation obligations of a Member in Public Practice who provides Insolvency Services. - 1.2 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 330 Insolvency Services (the Standard), which is effective for Insolvency Services commencing on or after 1 July 2019 and supersedes APES 330 Insolvency Services issued in September 2014.
+- 1.1 The objectives of APES 330 Insolvency Services are: - to mandate Independence requirements for Members in Public Practice who are responsible for Appointments; - to mandate that Members in Public Practice provide creditors with a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI) and to specify the minimum requirements of the DIRRI; - to specify requirements for a Member in Public Practice who intends to replace another practitioner who has commenced an Appointment; - to specify requirements for a Member in Public Practice to disclose relevant information about Professional Fees and Expenses to the director(s) of the insolvent Entity or to the Insolvent Debtor prior to an Appointment; and - to specify the quality control and documentation obligations of a Member in Public Practice who provides Insolvency Services. - 1.2 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 330 Insolvency Services (the Standard), which is effective for Insolvency Services commencing on or after 1 January 2020 and supersedes APES 330 Insolvency Services issued in September 2014.
 Earlier adoption of this Standard is permitted. - 1.3 APES 330 sets the standards for Members in Public Practice in the provision of quality and ethical Insolvency Services.
 The mandatory requirements of this Standard are in bold-type, preceded or followed by discussion or explanations in normal type.
-APES 330 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.4 Members in Public Practice in Australia shall follow the mandatory requirements of APES 330 when they provide Insolvency Services. - 1.5 Members in Public Practice practising outside of Australia shall follow the mandatory requirements of APES 330 when they provide Insolvency Services, to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 Members in Public Practice shall comply with other applicable Professional Standards and be familiar with relevant guidance notes when providing Professional Services.
-All Members shall comply with the fundamental principles outlined in the Code. - 1.7 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.8 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.9 In applying the requirements outlined in APES 330, Members in Public Practice should be guided not merely by the words but also by the spirit of the Standard and the Code. - 1.10 In this Standard, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.
+APES 330 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.4 Members in Public Practice in Australia shall follow the mandatory requirements of APES 330 when they provide Insolvency Services. - 1.5 Members in Public Practice practising outside of Australia shall follow the mandatory requirements of APES 330 when they provide Insolvency Services, to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.6 APES 330 sets the standards for Members in Public Practice in the provision of Professional Services to Insolvent Debtors and insolvent Entities.
+However, the Standard should also be applied by Members, to the extent practicable, for Appointments such as a members' voluntary liquidation. - 1.7 Members in Public Practice shall comply with other applicable Professional Standards and be familiar with relevant guidance notes when providing Professional Services.
+All Members shall comply with the fundamental principles outlined in the Code. - 1.8 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.9 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.10 In applying the requirements outlined in APES 330, Members in Public Practice should be guided not merely by the words but also by the spirit of this Standard and the Code. - 1.11 In this Standard, unless otherwise specified, words in the singular include the plural and vice versa, words of one gender include another gender, and words referring to persons include corporations or organisations, whether incorporated or not.